jurgenheine/com.tuya.cloud/README.md

 Together with the method used by this app, there are 3 ways to connect Tuya devices.
 - The currently used HA API
-	- + Works without CLientID and ClientSecret, same credentials as with mobile app
+	+ \+ Works without CLientID and ClientSecret, same credentials as with mobile app
-	- + Mobile app and this app can work simultanious
+	+ \+ Mobile app and this app can work simultanious
-	- - Needs Mobile app.
+	- \- Needs Mobile app.
 You can choose between Tuya or Smart life Other apps( like LSC) not supported at the moment.
 You can use one of the mentioned apps to pair your devices
-	- - Needs internet to operate, no local control
+	- \- Needs internet to operate, no local control
 - Intercepting mobile app data, see https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md This methos is use by the other Tuya app: https://apps.athom.com/app/nl.rebtor.tuya
-	+ Local control possible
+	+ \+ Local control possible
-	+ Support of all device types possible
+	+ \+ Support of all device types possible
-	+ Use of official API
+	+ \+ Use of official API
-	- Difficult setup procedure, needs intercepting mobile app data
+	- \- Difficult setup procedure, needs intercepting mobile app data
-	- Needs Mobile app
+	- \- Needs Mobile app
-	- Mobile app and this method can't work simultanious
+	- \- Mobile app and this method can't work simultanious
-- Own ClientID and ClientSecret
+- Own ClientID and ClientSecret.
+This is used by https://github.com/frawau/aiotuya
-	+ Local control possible
+	+ \+ Local control possible
-	+ Support of all device types possible
+	+ \+ Support of all device types possible
-	+ Use of official API
+	+ \+ Use of official API
-	- Needs requesting ClientId and ClientSecret
+	- \- Needs requesting ClientId and ClientSecret
-	- Paring exclusive to app with this ClientId and ClientSecret
+	- \- Paring exclusive to app with this ClientId and ClientSecret
 		- Can't work with mobile app

 ## Supported devices